SougataMukherjee/DSA-and-Algo/readme.md

 Input: k = 3, arr[] = [2, 2, 1, 2]
 Output: 2
 Explanation: 2 is the most frequent element.<br>
+//Q150 Multiply two non-negative integers given as strings and return the product as a string without using built-in BigInteger or direct integer conversion<br>
+Input: num1 = "2", num2 = "3"
+Output: "6"<br>
+//Q151 Find the first non-repeating character in a lowercase Latin string, or return '$' if none exists<br>
+Input: s = "racecar"
+Output: 'e'
+Explanation: In the given string, 'e' is the only character in the string which does not repeat.<br>
+//Q152 Roman to Integer<br>
+Input: s = "III"
+Output: 3
+Explanation: III = 3.<br>
+//Q153 Find the next lexicographically greater permutation of an integer array in-place using constant extra memory.<br>
+Input: nums = [1,2,3]
+Output: [1,3,2]<br>
+//Q154 Find the total number of moves needed to transfer n disks in the Tower of Hanoi puzzle following the given rules<br>
+Input: n = 2
+Output: 3
+Explanation: For n =2 , steps will be as follows in the example and total 3 steps will be taken. move disk 1 from rod 1 to rod 2 move disk 2 from rod 1 to rod 3 move disk 1 from rod 2 to rod 3<br>
+//Q155 Find the celebrity in an n×n matrix where mat[i][j]=1 means person i knows person j, or return -1 if no celebrity exists.<br>
+Input: mat[][] = [[0 1 0], [0 0 0], [0 1 0]]
+Output: 1
+Explanation: 0th and 2nd person both know 1.
+Therefore, 1 is the celebrity.<br>

 # tree